UMass Boston Web Brand Manual

 The specific typefaces selected for written communications are a subtle but effective way to communicate our visual identity and personality.
 See page 10 of the Brand Manual.

-UMass Boston realizes that in the case of some social media, like Facebook and Twitter, it may be impossible to use other fonts, but if given the option you should use Arial and Arial Bold font for headlines, and, Georgia for longer text.
+UMass Boston realizes that in the case of some social media, like Facebook and Twitter, it may be impossible to use other fonts, but if given the option you should use Arial and Arial Bold font for headlines, and Georgia for longer text.
 See page 11 of the Brand Manual.
+Sizes below are in pixels, for base reference.
+Relative units of measure, such as ems, are encouraged.

 Color is an extremely important component of the UMass Boston visual identity.
 The most successful and memorable visual identity systems use color consistently – and even relentlessly – to “own” one color in their market.
 Think of IBM blue, UPS brown, and Nickelodeon orange.
 Among the Ivies, Harvard is crimson, Yale is blue, Dartmouth green, and Princeton orange.
 Among the public universities in our region, UMass Boston is blue.